mesqueeb/SwiftVsTypeScript/pages/iterations.md

 }
 ```

-See [Objects ▶ Iterating](/objects.html#iterating-over-keys-values-entries) for more examples when woring with objects/dictionaries.
+See [Objects ▶ Iterating](/objects.html#iterating-over-keys-values-entries) for more examples when working with objects/dictionaries.

 ## classical for loop